Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Large Language Models and the Rights of the Data Subject

 \paragraph{\textnormal{\textit{Right to rectification.}}} The approaches to rectifying data are similar to the right to erasure.
-Search engines can do this by either rectifying the original websites or the links.
+Search engines can achieve this by either rectifying the original websites or the links.
 For LLMs, rectifying data from models is still a difficult task.
-We can see that the root causes of these challenges are the issues of training data memorization and hallucination mentioned in Section~\ref{llm-issues}.
-The problem is even more tricky due to a large amount of time required for training or retraining the model and the inability to remove or modify data directly in the model.
-Similar to the right to erasure, rectifying hallucination from LLMs is also difficult to achieve.
+We can see that the root causes of these challenges are the issues of training data memorization and hallucination mentioned in Section~\ref{legal-requirements-llm-issues}.
+Similar to the right to erasure, though various methods are proposed, rectifying hallucinated information from LLMs remains a challenging task~\cite{zhang2023siren}.